veronicaguerrini/LightMetaEbwt_Alcob/README.md

 - the longest common prefix array (lcp) of collection *S*;
 - the document array (da) of collection *S*.

 By establishing a similarity degree between sequences that exploits the underlying properties of the eBWT, LightMetaEbwt performs a metagenomic classification by assigning any read in *R* to a unique genome in *G*.
-The method steps can be summarised in three steps, as follows:
+The method steps can be summarized in three steps, as follows:

 (1) we detect and keep some blocks of ebwt(*S*) in which the associated suffixes share a common context of a minimum length *alpha*, and to which both reads and genomes belong;